Pontevedra Municipal Sports Hall

 The Pontevedra Municipal Sports Hall (Pabellón Municipal de los Deportes) is an arena in Pontevedra, Spain.
-It is primarily used for team handball and is the home arena of SD Teucro.
+It is primarily used for team handball and is the home arena of SD Teucro & Club Cisne Balonmano.
 The arena holds 4,000 people.
 It is located in the neighbourhood of O Burgo.

 History

 The Sports Hall was designed by Alejandro de la Sota in 1964.
 Construction work began in 1965.
 It was inaugurated on 13 July 1968 by Juan Antonio Samaranch, National Delegate for Physical Education and Sports.
 A month later, during the celebrations of the Pilgrim Virgin, a concert was organised by Los Bravos, Los Silver Stones, Los Dobles and Karina with Los Pekes.
 The Sports Hall became operational in 1969.
 The first major competition to be held was the Latin Handball Cup in March 1969.

 Since its inauguration, the Sports Hall has hosted concerts and different shows and important sporting events such as the Junior Handball World Championship in 1987 or the Handball King's Cup in 2005.

 In 2022, an improvement project financed by the Higher Sports Council was presented with the replacement of the playing field, the paving of the building's perimeter, the rectification of the access ramps, as well as the renovation of the external railing and the electronic multi-sport score and time displays.
 In addition, solar panels will be installed on the roof to generate energy for self-supply.

 The Sports Hall will also recover the original design by Alejandro de la Sota, replacing the roof added in 1986 with another similar to the one designed by the architect.